-Nagas, being a backward tribe, still live in villages atop hills or mountains.
-Their houses are made out of bamboos with thatched roof tops.
-Their villages are guarded on the four sides by ditches, pitfalls and stone walls, with one side kept open.
+The major population of the Nagas still live in villages atop hills or mountains.
+Their houses are made out of bamboos with thatched rooftops.
+Their villages are guarded on the four sides by ditches, pitfalls and stone walls, with one side, kept open.

 Different tribes have different ways of constructing their houses.
 The houses are usually single storied with different materials used for roofing, like thatched grass, bargeboards and wood.
 The houses have compartments for storing food, cooking, and sleeping.
 There are small spaces outside the houses used as gardens and meeting places by the family members.

 Cultural Practices of Naga Tribes

 The different tribes among the Nagas have different cultural practices developed by their own respective societies.
 The Nagas are believed to be of the Mongolian race.
-They might have migrated from China to settle at the foothills of the Himalayas.
+They might have migrated from China to settle in the foothills of the Himalayas.
 They used to speak Tibeto-Burman dialect with their culture being very diverse.
-Initially, they occupied a very small region near Myanmar, but they extended their territory towards Assam, Naga Hills and Cachar Hills.
+Initially, they occupied a very small region near Myanmar, but they extended their territory towards Assam, Naga Hills, and Cachar Hills.

 Among the Naga tribes, a few are polygamous while others are monogamous.
 Marriage is usually a long procedure involving marriage brokers.
 The dowry sum is paid by the bride’s parents together with a small land being given to the couple to start a new life on.
 In other tribes, however, the couples may live with the parents of the groom.
 The brides are allowed to choose their husband in some tribes, while divorce and widow remarriage is common.
 However, the widow may not marry the family member of her deceased husband.
 In some tribes, where polygamy is allowed, the wife of one man might have to maintain conjugational relations with his brothers or immediate relatives on his command.